pellungrobe/sbdprivacylib/docs/source/index.rst

 ===================================

 ``privlib`` is a Python software package to manage privacy risk and discrimination in tabular and sequential data.
-It comprises methods to assess privacy risk ad discrimination, anonymize data according to various algorithms ann mitigate discrimination.
+It comprises methods to assess privacy risk and discrimination, anonymize data according to various algorithms and mitigate discrimination.

 If you would like to test ``privlib`` functionalities without installing it on your machine consider using the preconfigured Jupyter Hub instances offered by the H2020 `SoBigData++`_ research project.